hmchen47/DataScience/AppliedDS-UMich/3-AML/asgn04.md

 + I read this post after I was done with my pre-processing and I think I have overdone that according to some of the posts written here.
 Here, what I did:

-    I selected 6 features namelyagency_name, state, disposition, late_fee, discount_amount, judgment_amount.
+    I selected 6 features namely agency_name, state, disposition, late_fee, discount_amount, judgment_amount.
 I selected these after doing research on each of the features.
 I didn't used address.csv and latlon.csv.

     I have reason for not selecting each of the other features.
 Please let me know if you want reason for any feature